davidsowerby/takkan/docs/user-guide/intro.md

 When a `TakkanPage` is constructed it assembles its Panels and Parts as defined by `Script`.
 In doing so, it also creates [data bindings](data-bindings.md) from the resultant Widgets to the data held in the [DocumentCache](document-cache.md).
 The bindings also trigger any [validation](validation.md) defined by `Schema`.

-The data is identified by the `PDataProvider` and `Schema` associated with the page.
+The data is identified by the `DataProvider` and `Schema` associated with the page.

 ## Use with non-Takkan pages